 The Future of Ray Tracing for (Competitive) Gamers

-Ray tracing in gaming is in its infancy right now and the RTX line has only just been announced.
+Ray tracing in gaming is in its infancy right now.
 Being a new technology means that there will be a certain premium attached to adopting it early and it also means that the technology isn’t flawless yet.
 We don’t know how the performance of games featuring ray tracing will be as of now, for example.